Code-Institute-Submissions/Milestone-13/README.md

 ### Additional notes

-- the contact form locatd in contact.html was tested with incorrect details in the name and email fields with the browser returning the correct error messages and not allowing the form to be submitted.
+- the contact form located in contact.html was tested with incorrect details in the name and email fields with browsers returning the correct error messages and not allowing the form to be submitted.

 ### Bugs encountered